How to Trade with Heikin Ashi Chart Pattern?

 You will also see some candles with shadows on both side of them that reflects there is some confusion going on or an average price movement is currently visible in the market.

-• Thirdly, a Red candlestick with no shadows on the top means the price is below the average than yesterday.
-Green candlestick with no shadow at the bottom shows the price is above the average than yesterday.
+• Thirdly, a Red candlestick with no shadows on the top means the price is below the average of yesterday.
+A green candlestick with no shadow at the bottom shows the price is above the average of yesterday.

 Doji or Spinning Top candle comes with a reverse trend in the Heikin Ashi pattern.